LunaThePotato/quartz/content/Very Important Notes/Status Conditions (Crowd Control {CC}).md

   </summary>
   <div class="popover-hint" data-popover-key="knock-up">
     <div style="white-space: pre-line;">
-      <strong>:FighterArts_launch: knock-up:</strong>
+      <strong>:FighterArts_launch: Knock-up:</strong>
-      A Creature that is afflicted with "Knock-up" :FighterArts_launch: is unable to move, do Physical Attacks, Disadvantage on Ranged/Spell Attacks, or use item actives for the duration.
-Blinks are not affected by this condition.
-      - Any form of Concentration Spells that are active and connected to the afflicted creature must roll a Concentration Check to keep said Spells Active.
-      [Also Serves as a condition inflicted by LAUNCH]
+      You’re :FighterArts_launch: hurled into the air (up to 15 ft) and suspended until the end of your next turn.
+      - You can’t take the Attack action, use item or weapon attacks, or move.
+      - You can use reactions and cast spells with verbal/somatic components.
+      - You must succeed on a Concentration save (DC: 10 + Half of damage) to maintain any ongoing concentration spell.
     </div>
   </div>
 </details>